So you’re planning a trip to South Korea, and you’re wondering where the best place to stay in Busan is? You’ve come to the right place!

 In this article, I’m going to cover everything you need to know about where to stay in Busan, including the best areas to stay in Busan and what kind of travelers each one is best for.

-This information is based on my several trips to Busan, most recently to write about the best temples in Busan, from where I live in nearby Taipei, Taiwan.
 I’m the kind of traveler who spends a huge amount of time researching hotels when I travel because I love discovering gems when it comes to accommodation.

 For Busan, after doing tons of research, I was convinced that La Valse Hotel was the gem I’d been looking for.
 I’ll explain below why I loved it and strongly recommend it for budget travelers looking for a splurge, mid-range travelers, or even luxury travelers.
 If you want ALL the details on this hotel, I’ve written this extremely detailed, non-sponsored review of La Valse Hotel Busan with tons of photos.
 You can find also read reviews from other travelers here on Tripadvisor.

 For a totally unique Busan accommodation experience, you may also want to consider doing a temple stay at Beomeosa, the most famous temple in Busan.
 I found this to be a eye-opening cultural experience and a great way to experience and learn more about Korean Buddhism.
 See here to read all about my Beomeosa temple stay experience!

 Below I’m also going to include other Busan hotel recommendations for people with different budgets or travel interests than me, or who want to stay in different parts of Busan than I did.
 My recommendations are based on reading lots of guest reviews across various platforms, and places that stood out to me or I was tempted to book when researching the best hotels in Busan.